 Like other tricyclic antidepressants, doxepin has the potential to interact with other medications.

-To avoid any potential drug interactions, it’s essential that you disclose all other medications that you currently use to your physician before using doxepin.
+To avoid any potential drug interactions, it’s essential that you disclose all other medications you currently use to your physician before using doxepin.

-If you find it difficult to get enough sleep, or find yourself waking up frequently during the night, doxepin could be an effective treatment option to help you manage your insomnia and benefit from longer, higher quality sleep.
+If you find it difficult to get enough sleep, or find yourself waking up frequently during the night, doxepin could be an effective treatment option to help you manage your insomnia and benefit from longer, higher-quality sleep.